 Add a human touch to your post order email

-Send frequent mails to customers informing about new products
+Send frequent emails to customers informing about new products

-That leads us to the next point – informing customers about product additions on your store.
+That leads us to the next point – informing customers about product additions to your store.
 Regularly keeping in touch with customers through engaging emails might just encourage further purchases from your store.
-The mails you send can have updated information about your new product line, or an upcoming offer.
-Even if they don’t buy the specific item that you promoted through the email, there is a possibility that they might visit and like something else on your store.
+The emails you send can have updated information about your new product line, or an upcoming offer.
+Even if they don’t buy the specific item that you promoted through the email, there is a possibility that they might visit and like something else in your store.

 Time your sales plan strategically

 There is no prize for guessing this, but you know customers love a discount offer.
 That doesn’t mean that you should overuse this approach.
 If your customer engagement emails are predominantly news about sales offers in your store, it may have a counter effect.
 If discount offers are a regular presence in your store, customers would want to shop from you only when a sales event is on.
 You can plan offers seasonally; that way you will be ready to handle large volumes of customers too.

 Follow-up with customers who haven’t purchased from you for a while

 You can send a tailor-made email to customers who haven’t purchased from you for a long time.
 However, you will have to wait for a considerable period of non-engagement before sending such an email ahead.
 You can actually combine the above two strategies on this one – inform about new products, and/or offer a discount.
 There is a high probability that the customer would be happy to purchase from you if the previous purchase was a satisfactory one.